Home » Blog » Elementary » Great Ideas for St. Patrick’s Day Fun in Your Homeschool

 A St. Patrick’s Day Supper

-For dinner, we like to go back to the green theme.
-Our go-to favorite dinner is easy…because cooking a third meal with my children in a single day needs to end on an easy note.
+For dinner, we return to the green theme.
+Our go-to favorite is easy because cooking a third meal with my children in one day needs to end on a simple note.

 • Spinach linguini with pesto sauce

-• Dark green salad with cucumbers, green peppers, and avocado with green goddess dressing
+• Dark green salad with cucumbers, green peppers, and avocado, topped with green goddess dressing

 St. Patrick’s Day Fun Books